-Focus on personalized learning through Individual Learning Plans and Learning Lab.
+Delivering a highly-individualized education focused on personalized learning through education tools using differentiated learning, Individual Learning Plans and Learning Lab.
 Many schools may claim that they offer personalized learning, but no other public school in Napa County includes Individual Learning Plans and substantial opportunities for differentiated learning for every student.
-The ILP provides an opportunity for the students to work with their Advisor to create their Learning Plan goals and metrics.
+The ILP provides an opportunity for students to work with their Advisor and their parents/guardians to create their Learning Plan goals and metrics.
 The Learning Plan goal format is modeled on the kind of goals used in business, and, as in business, the goals are regularly monitored and updated through Advisory.
-Learning Lab 4 times per week allows each student to spend dedicated time working on their chosen focus, allowing for accelerated improvement.
-Goal areas include both academics and personal growth, reflecting again the MCMS focus on the whole child.